-Hani runs through the five pillars of zero trust and talks about the ways each organization’s risk tolerance will color its specific zero-trust approach.
+Hani runs through the five pillars of zero trust and talks about the ways each organisation’s risk tolerance will colour its specific zero-trust approach.
 Tailoring zero trust to a company’s unique needs requires assessment so that CISOs can base their decisions on complete knowledge of the assets they have to protect and the liabilities they face.

-E05: Artificial Intelligence – Maximizing Potential, Minimizing Risk
+E05: Artificial Intelligence – Maximising Potential, Minimising Risk

 Edwin Hernandez spends a lot of time thinking about AI in his role as Division Technology and Strategic Executive at MIT Lincoln Laboratory.
 He believes the healthcare sector is uniquely positioned to pioneer a truly global AI platform because of the worldwide scale of available datasets—but not without comprehensive cyber risk analysis and cybersecurity approaches to ensure data privacy.

 AI cybersecurity starts right at the training stage, taking care to ensure a machine’s learning datasets don’t include private or sensitive data that could be exposed accidentally as it starts to generate outputs.
 Edwin recommends adopting a strong, well-defined, end-to-end cybersecurity framework for AI that aligns with industry standards and regulations.

 Just as the weather doesn’t always respect couples’ wedding plans, global economic conditions aren’t always sympathetic to the need for cybersecurity.
 Mick McCluney, Trend Micro Technical Director for Australia and New Zealand, and David Chow discuss how modern, mature extended detection and response (XDR) technologies can help enterprises do more with less in times of ‘economic headwinds’, when pressures are high to control costs.